-Florida DISP_X DISPUB92 Value Description Value Description 01, 1 Home 1 Routine 02, 2 Short term general hospital 2 Short-term hospital 03, 3 Skilled nursing facility 3 Skilled nursing facility 04, 4 Intermediate care facility 4 Intermediate care facility 05, 5 Another type of institution 5 Another type of facility 06, 6 Home under care of home health care organization 6 Home health care 07, 7 Left against medical advice 7 Against medical advice 08, 8 Home on IV medications 8 Home IV provider 9 Admitted as an inpatient to this hospital (beginning in 2001 data).
+Michigan DISP_X DISPUB92 Value Description Value Description 1 Home or self care 1 Routine 02 Another short-term general hospital 2 Short-term hospital 03 Skilled nursing facility 3 Skilled nursing facility 04 Intermediate care facility 4 Intermediate care facility 05 Another type of institution 5 Another type of facility 06 Home under care of home health services 6 Home health care 07 Left against medical advice or discontinued care 7 Against medical advice 08 Home under care of home IV provider 8 Home IV provider 9 Admitted as an inpatient to this hospital, beginning in 2001 data.
 Valid only on outpatient data.
-20 Expired 20 Died in the hospital 40 Died at home 41 Died in other medical facility 42 Died, place unknown 50 Hospice - home 51 Hospice - medical facility 61 Within this institution to a hospital- based Medicare approved swing bed (added for 2000 data) 62 Another rehabilitation facility including rehabilitation distinct part units of a hospital (beginning in 2001 data).
-63 Long term care hospital (beginning in 2001 data).
-64 Nursing facility certified under

-Medicaid but not certified under Medicare (beginning in 2002 data) 71 Another institution for outpatient services (added for 2000 data) 72 This institution for outpatient services (added for 2000 data) 99 Discharged alive, destination unknown (beginning in 2001 data).
-Blank Missing Any values not documented by the data source .A .A Invalid DISPUniform is coded directly from DISPUB92.
+20 Expired 20 Died in the hospital 40 Died at home 41 Expired in a medical facility 41 Died in other medical facility 42 Died, place unknown 43 Federal health facility (beginning in 2003) 43 Federal health facility 50 To home to receive Hospice Services from a certified provider 50 Hospice - home 51 To a medical facility to receive Hospice Services 51 Hospice - medical facility 61 Within the institution to a 61 Within this institution to a hospital-based Medicare approved swing bed hospital-based Medicare approved swing bed 62 To an inpatient rehab facility (IRF) including rehabilitation distinct parts unit of a hospital 62 Another rehabilitation facility including rehabilitation distinct part units of a hospital, beginning in 2001 data.
+63 To a Medicare certified long term care hospital (LTCH) 63 Long term care hospital, beginning in 2001 data.
+64 Nursing facility certified under Medicaid but not certified under Medicare 64 Nursing facility certified under Medicaid but not certified under Medicare (beginning in 2002 data) 65 Discharged/transferred to a psychiatric hospital or psychiatric distinct part of a hospital.
+65 Discharged/transferred to a psychiatric hospital or psychiatric distinct part unit of a hospital (beginning in 2004 data) 71 To another institution for outpatient services as specified by the discharge plan of care 71 Another institution for outpatient services, beginning in 2000.
+72 To this institution for outpatient services as specified by the discharge plan of care 72 This institution for outpatient services, beginning in 2000.
+99 Discharge alive, destination unknown, beginning in 2001 data.
+Missing, invalid or unrecorded - Missing Any values not documented by the data source .A Invalid DISPU DISPUniform is coded directly from DISPUB92.